copyright Silverdance

-The Persian standard calls for a round head and small ears set well apart and full cheeks.
-The eyes are large and round and except for a few exceptions the standard calls for the eyes to be Orange or of a Copper colour.
 A compact body sits on short, strong legs with round paws.
-The coat should be long and silky.
+The coat is long and silky.
 The tail is short and bushy.
 A break or kink in the tail or a point at the end of the tail is considered a fault.
-The Judges would withhold a cat with faults like this which would mean no awards.
-It would also not be advisable to breed from a cat with faults such as these.
+In cat shows, judges would disqualify a cat with faults like these, which would mean no awards.
+It would also not be advisable to breed a cat with such faults.

 Breedstandard of Persians